acallejasp/fdsw-github/site/content/docs/5.3/customize/overview.md

   - title: Color
     description: Learn about and customize the color systems that support the entire toolkit.
   - title: Color modes
-    description: Explore our default light mode and the new dark mode, or create custom color modes yourself.
+    description: experiencialore our default light mode and the new dark mode, or create custom color modes yourself.
   - title: Components
     description: Learn how we build nearly all our components responsively and with base and modifier classes.
   - title: CSS variables
     description: Use Bootstrap's CSS custom properties for fast and forward-looking design and development.
   - title: Optimize
-    description: Keep your projects lean, responsive, and maintainable so you can deliver the best experience.
+    description: Keep your projects lean, responsive, and maintainable so you can deliver the best experienciaerience.
 ---

 ## Overview